2015 LATE MODEL STOCK CAR RULES

 2. These engines are designed to cut the cost of racing.
 Anyone found tampering with these

 engines will be fined up to $1000 for each offense and loss of championship points.

 3. Crate Motor is a great application for Local Racing if the competitor will leave them alone.
 Run them as supplied from the factory to ensure legality.
 Contact Tech Official if you need clarification to this rule.

-This engine will be teched by the 2012 Nascar Rule book for the Engine Only.
-This engine must use the Holley #7448 350 carb at all times.
-Chevrolet, Ford, and Dodge
+The LMSC engine will be teched by the 2012 Nascar Rule book for the Engine Only.

 1. Only stock standard production engines allowed.
 Chevrolet 350 cubic inch maximum,

 Ford 351 cubic inch, Chrysler 360 cubic inch plus overbore.

 2. No polishing or coating inside of block.